jegandj/jegandj/README.md

 - 👀 I’m interested in applications of Machine Learning in Data and Business Analytics
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on Data Analytics and Machine Learning Projects
-- 📫 You can reach me @ jegan.djones@gmail.com

 <!---
 jegandj/jegandj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.